 Having recovered from the earlier broach, the Subic Sailing team on Selma Star were unharmed and proceeded in a more orderly fashion, with the spinnaker under control.
 With gusts in the 25 knot range, Michael Raueber's Oceanis 46 Emocean and the two Chinese entries Li Jian's Advance 80 Apsaras and Stephen Wu Shifu's Oceanis 45 Asia Pacific Sailing were taking it carefully under head sails and last to exit the bay.

 George Hackett's Mills 43 custom Misty Mountain did not start and Jun Villanueva's failed to repair Bellatrix mast in time.

 As they are well on the way down the Luzon coast, the fleet expect a fast race but will still have to claw their way through the wind shadow of the Bataan and Batangas Mountain Ranges plus strong tidal currents in the Verde Island Passage, on both the outward and return legs.

-The Regatta Organising Authority is Subic Sailing, under the auspices of the Philippine Sailing Association and in conjunction with Watercraft Ventures, Inc., the Lighthouse Marina Resort, Subic Bay Metropolitan Authority (SBMA), Philippine Coast Guard and backed by Tanduay Rhum, Pepsi-Cola, Broadwater Marine, NanoFixit and JellyChip.
+The Regatta Organising Authority is Subic Sailing, under the auspices of the Philippine Sailing Association and in conjunction with Watercraft Ventures, Inc., the Lighthouse Marina Resort (Hotel Accommodation), Subic Bay Metropolitan Authority (SBMA), Philippine Coast Guard and backed by Tanduay Rhum, Pepsi-Cola, Broadwater Marine, NanoFixit and JellyChip.

 Saturday Afternoon Gentlemen Sailing Club is all about...